Collaborative Executive Team

 SAGE Garden Manager

-Carrie is the Farm to Institution Assistant (among other projects) and coordinates the Tasting Table program in the Corvallis and Philomath schools.
-Her appreciation for farming and the land that sustains it were a natural outcome from growing up on her family farm.
-You can also find her going on hikes with her daughters, camping, or playing in the garden.
+Carrie first came to the CEC as a volunteer at SAGE.
+Her appreciation for farming and the land that sustains it is a natural outcome of growing up on her family farm and working in the nursery trade.
+During time off from SAGE, you can find Carrie going on hikes with her daughters, camping, or playing in her own garden.

 Farm to School Coordinator

-Cassidy has spent the last four years working in the Corvallis community as a Nutrition and Garden Educator for youth and families, while pursuing degrees in Public Health and Sustainability from Oregon State University.
+Prior to coming to the CEC, Cassidy has spent four years working in the Corvallis community as a Nutrition & Garden Educator for youth and families while pursuing degrees in Public Health and Sustainability from Oregon State University.
 Cassidy is passionate about connecting students in the Corvallis School District to healthy, local food, and is working to grow the Farm to School program to reach as many students as possible!

 Energize Corvallis Program Coordinator